binipringle/constructs/_texts/0-outlineforbarexam.md

 # Federal Jurisdiction

 Article III, Section 2 limits the jurisdiction of the federal courts to two types.
-The two types of jurisdiction are law-based jurisdiction and party-based jurisdiction.
+The two types of jurisdiction are **law-based jurisdiction** and **party-based jurisdiction**.

-Law-based jurisdiction refers to the authority of federal courts to hear cases that arise under (1) the Constitution or federal law; and (2) admiralty and maritime jurisdiction.
+**Law-based jurisdiction** refers to the authority of federal courts to hear cases that arise under (1) the Constitution or federal law; and (2) admiralty and maritime jurisdiction.
 Law-based jurisdiction is about the nature of the legal issues involved in the case.

-Party-based jurisdiction refers to the types of parties involved in a case that can give federal courts the authority to hear the case.
+**Party-based jurisdiction** refers to the types of parties involved in a case that can give federal courts the authority to hear the case.
 Party-based Jurisdiction gives federal courts jurisdiction over (1) controversies to which the U.S. shall be a party; (2) controversies between two or more states; (3) cases between a state and citizens of another state; (4) cases between citizens of different states where the amount in controversy is over $75,000 (diversity cases); and (5) cases affecting ambassadors and consuls.

 Even if one of the above types of jurisdiction exists, a federal court must review other requirements before it can hear a case.